 Before we get to the causes of vomiting, we need to distinguish between vomiting and regurgitation.
 When a dog vomits, they are forcefully the contents of their stomach and upper small intestine, while regurgitation is a passive motion that expels undigested food and fluids, often preceded by difficulty breathing and coughing.

 Long-term dog owners know that vomiting is not uncommon.
 Occasionally, healthy dogs will get sick for no apparent reason and then continue with their day as if nothing happened.
 Your dog could have eaten too quickly, swallowed something disagreeable, or merely snacked on too much grass.
 This type of vomiting is usually nothing to worry about.
 So how do you tell when vomiting is a cause for concern?

-Your dog is most likely fine if he vomits once without any other symptoms, according to veterinarians.
-If your dog's vomiting can be described as any of the following, then it is time to start getting concerned:
+Your dog is most likely fine if they vomit once without any other symptoms, according to veterinarians.
+If your dog’s vomiting can be described as any of the following, then it is time to start getting concerned:

 - Continuous vomiting